anknown/ahocorasick/README.md

 #### Intro

-An implement of *Aho-Corasick algorithm* in golang and supports Both Chinese and English.
+A faster and more effective implement of *Aho-Corasick algorithm* in golang and supports Both Chinese and English.
 To improve the performance and reduce memory usage, the program uses *Double Array Trie* instead of common *Linked List Trie*.
 In the benchmark, `it is 10 times faster than the most popular AC algorithm implement in golang @ github and tenth of its memory usage`.
 You can find more information in the benchmark parts.

-Besides Multi-Pattern Search using AC algorithm, the program also provide exact match search using Double Array Trie
+Besides Multi-Pattern Search using AC algorithm, the program also provides "exact match search" using Double Array Trie

 Aho-Corasick algorithm is first presented in the paper below: